CLAIRE-Labo/python-ml-research-template/README.md

     - **Docker**.
-      This is the preferred method to run on Linux machines (e.g. EPFL HaaS servers), Windows machines with WSL, clusters running OCI-compliant containers like the EPFL Run:ai (Kubernetes) clusters, and other cloud services.
+      This is the preferred method to run on Linux machines (e.g. EPFL HaaS servers), Windows machines with WSL, clusters running OCI-compliant containers like the EPFL Run:ai (Kubernetes) clusters, the SCITAS clusters, and other cloud services.
-      (A tutorial to deploy on Run:ai clusters is provided.)
+      (We provide tutorials for deployment with Docker, on the EPFL runai cluster, and on the SCITAS cluster.)

       The environment is shipped as a Linux Docker image, ensuring the highest level of reproducibility.
       You are free to choose the architecture you want to build the image for,